sayantandutta86/Final-Project/README.md

 We are considering below variables as the uncertain element in our calculations:
 1) Time difference between the last known patient and the current patient (Tdif) (Triangular Distribution)

 2) Relative Distance (Rd) (Triangular Distribution)

+The score for a person decreases as the distance from hospital increases as the probability of spread decreases with increasing distance.

 3) Immunity level (based on gender) (Random distribution)

+As per historical data of mortality rates from various diseases taken from various health organization sources it has been found that in general female have higher immunity compared to male.
+So female has been given a lower score compared to male.

 ## Hypothesis or hypotheses before running the simulation:
 The factors we are considering for our model is not the exhaustive list of the factors.
 After research we zeroed in on the mentioned factors as they seemed to have a significant effect in our predictions.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)